The COVID-19 pandemic is creating a number of significant challenges for Australian businesses.

 Is there any relief available for firms seeking to raise capital?

-ASIC has recently announced that a number of temporary relief measures introduced in order to address COVID-19 challenges will come to an end in October 2020.
+ASIC has recently announced that a number of temporary relief measures introduced in order to address COVID-19 challenges will come to an end in January and April 2021.
 These amendments include:

 Entities do not need to make an individual application to ASIC to rely on these temporary relief measures.